 People are working from home much more often, especially during the covid-19 crisis.
 Although most people are aware of the importance of a good computer setup to avoid ergonomic issues, indoor air quality is easily overlooked.

 Indoor air quality has a significant impact on your well-being and productivity.
 Let’s take a look at the most common indoor air pollutants that can plague your home office, and see what you can do about them.

 Poor air quality can cause several health effects including fatigue, irritation of eyes, nose, and throat, and headaches.
 Appliances and products of concern are the central heating system, ventilation, and cleaning products.
 Preventive measures include good cleaning habits, continuous ventilation, and installing an air quality monitor.

 At the end of this article, you can find an overview table of all the common indoor air pollutants, their health effects, and what you can do about them.

-Good air quality improves to your wellbeing, comfort, and productivity.
-However, when the air you breathe contains hazardous compounds, it can lead to negative health effects, both in the short and long term.
+Good air quality improves your well-being, comfort, and productivity.
+However, when the air contains hazardous compounds, it can lead to negative health effects, both short- and long-term.

 The health effects of low air quality

 Usually, health effects due to poor air quality are relatively minor.
 Common symptoms include dry eyes, a little fatigue, or a cough.
 However, some compounds have more serious health effects than others.

 Increased exposure, because of a longer exposure time or higher concentrations, increases the severity of the effects.
 Other important factors are your overall well-being, age, and sensitivity to the compound.

 The immediate effects of bad indoor air